-Over the past decade, West Virginia has been among the top states in the United States for asbestos-related deaths, according to the National Center for Health Statistics, with a rate of 15.9 per million population.
+For a couple of decades West Virginia has been among the top states in the nation for asbestos-related deaths, according to the National Center for Health Statistics.
 The majority of asbestos-related fatalities came from occupational exposure.
-Thousands of workers prior to the ban of asbestos had prolonged exposure to the harmful fibers on a daily basis.
+Those workers who got sick as a result are now suing the companies responsible.

 If you have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that you may be eligible for significant financial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in West Virginia, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.